Skip to main content

 Access rights and tags can be configured for a note, just like for other Search Anywhere Framework objects.

-Blocks of types Incident, Asset and Search are dynamic by default, meaning they display up-to-date information currently available in the system.
+Blocks of types Incident, Active and Search are dynamic by default, meaning they display up-to-date information currently available in the system.
 However, these blocks can be converted to a static state, meaning the block's data will be "frozen" and will no longer update.

 The system provides a Quick note, feature, which allows you to create a new note containing a text block directly from any module.
 The note automatically records the source — the page from which the quick note was initiated.
 Additionally, when creating a quick note, the user can attach screenshots.